 Q: Isn’t sleep apnea treated with CPAP therapy?
 How does the oral appliance work?

-With CPAP a constant airflow keeps the airway open during sleep.
+The CPAP machine keeps your airway open and pushes a constant airflow through while you sleep.
 However, patient compliance with CPAP therapy can be a problem as some find the masks that must be worn to administer the treatment uncomfortable.
-The oral appliance, however, is custom-fitted to the patient’s mouth to be as comfortable as possible.
+However, the oral appliance fits precisely over your mouth to be as comfortable as possible.
 The appliance positions their jaw in order to prevent the tissues in the mouth from blocking the airway when they relax and it is tough enough to stand up to teeth grinding..

-Q: How comfortable is a sleep apnea oral appliance?
+Q: Is a sleep apnea oral appliance comfortable?

-Dr. Furgurson meets with patients for an individual consultation in which the mouth is examined so that he can be sure your appliance will fit correctly and comfortably.
+Dr. Furgurson will meet with you and examine your mouth so that he can be sure your appliance will fit correctly and comfortably.
 Although the device repositions the jaw, it’s designed to fit comfortably in the patient’s mouth so your sleep is disturbed as little as possible.
 Most patients report that the appliance is effective in reducing snoring, leading to better sleep, more energy, a better memory and an overall better mood throughout the day.

-Q: Do I have to see a dentist to get it?
+Q: Do I have to see my dentist to get an oral appliance for sleep apnea?

 Although a medical doctor or pulmonary specialist will have to diagnose you with sleep apnea, your dentist can treat you once it has been diagnosed.
 The oral appliance is comfortable and effective because it is custom-fitted to the individual patient’s mouth.
 Dr. Furgurson will discuss your needs with you, gather precise measurements and the specific details about your mouth to ensure the device is as comfortable as possible.